CartoDB/carto-vl-training/training-v2/01-getting-started.md

     *Now you should see this:*

     ![basemap-only](images/training-v2-01-bmapOnly.png)

+    To see another example of the steps above, check [this Basic setup guide](https://carto.com/developers/carto-vl/guides/getting-started/#basic-setup).

 ### Define the User

 To add other layers on top of the basemap we need access to CARTO datasets.
-In this example we will use [public](https://carto.com/help/building-maps/privacy-settings-for-protecting-maps-and-data/) data from a CARTO account.
+In this example we will use a CARTO account's [public](https://carto.com/help/building-maps/privacy-settings-for-protecting-maps-and-data/) dataset of Madrid rental listings.

 Because data privacy is important at CARTO, authentication is required.
 We use api keys for that.
 Find out more about how CARTO authentication works [here](https://carto.com/developers/fundamentals/authorization/).

-In this step we will define a user account to get data from, and specify the API key that gives us account access.
+In this step we will [define a user](https://carto.com/developers/carto-vl/guides/getting-started/#define-user) account to get data from, and specify the API key that gives us account access.

 8. Add this code block beneath `map.addControl(nav, 'top-left');`